This blog may contain affiliate links. Read our disclosure policy for more info.

 - Visit the Wolf Centre – Wolves are only one of the many magnificent creatures that may be found in the Canadian Rockies.
 While you probably don’t want to run into any in the wild, the Northern Lights Wolf Centre in Golden is an excellent location to learn about wolves and even see them.

-- Walk the Golden Skybridge – The Golden Skybridge is Golden’s newest attraction and Canada’s highest suspension bridge and it only just opened in the summer of 2021!
+- Walk the Golden Skybridge – The Golden Skybridge is Golden’s newest attraction and Canada’s highest suspension bridge!
 It sits 130 meters (426 feet) above the canyon and you’re sure to experience such a thrill walking over it and taking in all the amazing views of the Columbia Valley.
 There is also a zipline experience, canyon swing, and ropes course if that isn’t enough fun.

 - Hit the slopes at Kicking Horse Resort – Golden’s Kicking Horse Mountain Resort is a very popular ski resort in Canada, and for good reason!
 It’s known for the huge amounts of annual snowfall and expert terrain that will challenge even the most experienced riders.
 It’s a must-visit if you’re in Golden in the winter months.